netdata/blog/blog/2023-03-08-split-plugin-packages.md

 This is a result of a lack of support for weak dependencies in the version of RPM included on these systems, combined with technical limitations in our own CI that prevent us from providing packages that automatically handle this case.

+#### New installs

+New installs should be unaffected by this change unless you need the nfacct, perf, or slabinfo plugins, or one of the collectors provided by the `charts.d` plugin, in which case you will need to manually install the associated packages.